 We have placed cookies (small text files) on your device to make this website better and easier to use.

-From the year ended 31 December 2014 onwards a large number of financial institutions and non-financial foreign entities have been under the obligation to collect, verify and report information on its customers to the Guernsey Tax Authorities.
+From the year ended 31 December 2014 onwards a large number of financial institutions and non-financial foreign entities have been under the obligation to collect, verify and report information on its customers to the Isle of Man Tax Authorities.
 This requirement for reporting has been imposed by the Foreign Account Tax Compliance Act (FATCA) and other equivalent legislation.

 Following the US FATCA model, the Organization for Economic Cooperation and Development (OECD) issued a new global version of FATCA called the “Global Standard for Automatic Exchange of Information”, but better known as the Common Reporting Standard (CRS) which facilitates the exchange of detailed account information between governments.

 The Income Tax (Approved International Agreements) (Implementation) (Common Reporting Standard) Regulations, 2015 (the Regulations) implementing the CRS were made on 23 November 2015, and took effect from 1 December 2015.
-The Regulations had the effect of requiring Guernsey Financial Institutions (including Nordben Life and Pension Insurance Co.
-Limited (Nordben)) to apply the CRS due diligence procedures to all financial accounts they maintain from 1 January 2016.
+The Regulations had the effect of requiring Isle of Man Financial Institutions (including Monument International Life Assurance Company Limited ((Monument International)) to apply the CRS due diligence procedures to all financial accounts they maintain from 1 January 2016.

-Under CRS, Guernsey Financial Institutions report to the Guernsey Tax Authorities who will then share the information with the appropriate foreign tax authorities.
+Under CRS, Isle of Man Financial Institutions report to the Guernsey Tax Authorities who will then share the information with the appropriate foreign tax authorities.

-All products provided by Nordben with the exception of group life, disability and accident products fall within scope of CRS.
+All products provided by Monument International with the exception of group life, disability and accident products fall within scope of CRS.
 Reporting on the products within scope commenced as early as 30 June 2017 (depending on the CRS participating countries at that time).

 The main requirements arising from the CRS has been the identification and declaration of legal persons (i.e. companies and natural persons) meeting the criteria as defined in the CRS as well as the reporting of balances and payments in respect of those persons that are reportable.